 - To make the filling, mix ground pork with rice finely chopped onion.
 Season with salt and pepper.

-- Spoon 2 tbsp of filling in the centre of each leaf, fold one side of the cabbage leaf over, then fold in the sides and wrap it into a roll (just like tortilla wrap).
+- Spoon 2 tablespoon of filling in the centre of each leaf, fold one side of the cabbage leaf over, then fold in the sides and wrap it into a roll (just like tortilla wrap).
 Continue until you've used up all the filling and cabbage leaves.
 (I got 16 cabbage rolls in total).

 - Place the rolls snuggly in a single layer at the bottom of the pot.
 Put the potatoes in all the gaps, nooks and crannies in between rolls.
 Then scatter with some carrots and onions.
 Add another layer of cabbage rolls, potatoes and keep on alternating with the fried veg until you've run out.

 - Dissolve the stock cube in approx 1.5l of the reserved cabbage water (you may need more or less depending on the shape of your pan) and add the ketchup.
-Pour the mixture into the pot (add more water if needed to cover approx 2/3 of the rolls in the pot).
-Season with salt, black pepper and add a couple of knobs of butter and a couple of tbsp of sour cream on top and cook on low heat for approx. 50 minutes covered with a lid.
+Pour the mixture into the pot (add more water if needed to cover approx ⅔ of the rolls in the pot).
+Season with salt, black pepper and add a couple of knobs of butter and a couple of tablespoon of sour cream on top and cook on low heat for approx. 50 minutes covered with a lid.